 Mr. Levin brought more than 25 years of business experience when he joined MUIH.
 He holds a Master of Business Administration and a bachelor’s degree in accounting from the University of Maryland and is a certified public accountant.
 He is also the author of Eight Shifts for Wellness: Practical Transformative Steps to Enhance Health, Wellness, and Well-Being, a book inspired by the teachings and philosophy of MUIH.

 Mr. Levin is on the Board of Trustees of the Community Foundation of Howard County and serves as its treasurer.
-He is also a volunteer coach for Leadership Howard County and is a member of the Howard County Estate Planning Council, serving on the membership committee.
-Mr. Levin and his family have been residents of Howard County for 30 years.
+He has served as a volunteer coach for Leadership Howard County and is a member of the Howard County Estate Planning Council.
+Mr. Levin and his family have been residents of Howard County for over 30 years.

 Christina Sax, Ph.D.

 Provost and Vice President, Academic and Student Affairs

 Dr. Sax is a nationally recognized expert in academic innovation and online education.
 She has 28 years of experience in higher education administration and teaching, and more than thirty years of experience in scientific research.
 Her record includes more than 40 scholarly and research publications, and more than 200 conference, symposia, seminar, workshop, and training presentations on the national level.